dwshadle/florence-price-catalog/_texts/price-symphony_no1.md

 ---

 ## Notes
-[^fn1]: Price's daughter Florence Louise Robinson occasionally mixed up the first and third symphonies in her correspondence by referring to the E Minor symphony as No. 3.
+[^fn1]: One of Price's daughters, Florence Louise Robinson, occasionally mixed up the first and third symphonies in her correspondence by referring to the E Minor symphony as No. 3.
 [^fn2]: The piece won first prize ($500) for the orchestral music category in the 1932 Rodman Wanamaker competition.